browserengineering/book/book/browsersandweb.md

 culture, group or language.
-However, while we as humans cannot possibly know even a tiny fraction of what is possible to know, we can use technology to learn more efficiently than before, and most importantly, to quickly access information we need to learn or remember.[^google-mission] Computers, and the Internet, allow us to _process and store_ as much information as we want.
-The _web_, on the other hand, plays the role of _organizing and finding_ that information and knowledge to make it useful.
+However, while we as humans cannot possibly know even a tiny fraction of what is possible to know, we can use technology to learn more efficiently than before, and most importantly, to quickly access information we need to learn or remember.
+Computers, and the Internet, allow us to _process and store_ as much information as we want.
+The _web_, on the other hand, plays the role of _organizing and finding_ that information and knowledge to make it useful.[^google-mission]

 [^google-mission]: The search engine Google’s [mission](https://about.google/) statement to “organize the world’s information and make it universally